foureyes/mtec1002-spring2014/labs/07/lab-07-prep.markdown

 {% endhighlight %}
 * it should _do nothing_
 * now, link your local repository to your remote repository on github by using git remote add
-* make sure to substitute the two spots where it says "your_github_user_name" with github username
+* make sure to substitute the two spots where it says "your_github_user_name" with your github username
 <!--_-->
 {% highlight bash %}
 git remote add origin https://your_github_user_name@github.com/your_github_user_name/lab-07-if-while.git